2027 Rugby World Cup

 The 2027 Men's Rugby World Cup is scheduled to be the 11th edition of the Rugby World Cup, the quadrennial world championship for men's rugby union teams.
-It is scheduled to take place in Australia from 1 October to 13 November 2027.
+It is due to take place in Australia from 1 October to 13 November 2027.
 It will be the first tournament to be branded as the Men's Rugby World Cup, a change that was announced in October 2023 to promote gender parity.
 It will also be the first to host 24 teams.

 South Africa are the two-time defending champions, after beating New Zealand in the 2023 final.

-Hong Kong will make their Men's Rugby World Cup debut.
+Hong Kong will make their Rugby World Cup debut.

 Host selection and bidding

 World Rugby was hoping to award the bids for both the 2027 and 2031 men's World Cups (along with the bids for the 2025 and 2029 Women's World Cups) by May 2022.
 The process of talking to prospective nations began in February 2021 with the formal candidate process commencing three months later.
 Finalists were evaluated in February 2022.

 By June 2019, Argentina, Australia and Russia had declared their interest in hosting the 2027 Rugby World Cup, but Argentina withdrew their bid in April 2020, leaving two bidders.
 There was speculation that the United States and South Africa would be interested in hosting the event, but the South African Rugby Union has stated that it would not be bidding for the 2027 World Cup.

 World Rugby chairman Bill Beaumont suggested in late 2018 that the host of the Rugby World Cup following the 2023 event in France could be an emerging nation.
 World Rugby CEO Brett Gosper also suggested in 2019 that World Rugby may bid the 2027 and 2031 World Cups together (as they did with England 2015 and Japan 2019), so that they could make "a bolder decision and a traditional decision."
 The hosts for the 2027 and 2031 tournaments were to be revealed in May 2022.

 The fact that three consecutive World Cups (England 2015, Japan 2019, and France 2023) occurred in the Northern Hemisphere made the Southern Hemisphere countries considered the favourites.

 On 12 May 2022, it was announced that Australia would host the 2027 Rugby World Cup.